 The idea of employees having control over recognition and bonuses is sometimes regarded with skepticism.
-In fact, some cite Bonusly's high engagement numbers — on average, 78% of users were recognized at least once a month in 2018 — as a sign that there might be something nefarious going on, i.e., quid pro quo bonuses.
+In fact, some cite Bonusly's high engagement numbers — on average, 84% of Bonusly users gave and/or received recognition each month in 2021—as a sign that there might be something nefarious going on, like a quid pro quo bonus.

 In the above example, 100% of employees both gave and received a bonus.
 Yet there was no reciprocation.

 It’s also important to note that the appearance of reciprocity can happen for perfectly legitimate reasons.

 Let’s say my colleague Jane wrote a popular whitepaper that resulted in a huge jump in inbound leads.
 I give her a bonus for that.
 A few days later, I provide her with some key data and help her work it into a blog post.
 She gives me a bonus.
 In this case, A has given to B and B has given to A, but the recognition given was timely and specific.